-Father Lucas Christensen, son of S. Mark and Leesha Christensen, was born in Beulah, ND and raised in Burlington, IA, Gillette, and Casper, WY.
+Father Lucas Christensen, son of S. Mark and Leesha Christensen, was born in Beulah, North Dakota and raised in Burlington, Iowa, Gillette and Casper, Wyoming.
 He graduated from Concordia University Wisconsin in 2004 with a Bachelor of Arts in Pastoral Theology.
-In summer of 2004, he completed the certificate at the International Academy of Apologetics and Human Rights at the Université de Strasbourg, Alsace, France.
+After moving to Bloomington, Indiana, he worked as an administrator at Indiana University’s main campus from 2007-2013.

 Fr.
 Timothy was born in Flagstaff, Arizona in 1988 as the third of eight children.
 He received his education at home through high school and enrolled at Hillsdale College in the fall of 2006.
 While at Hillsdale he met and married his wife Catherine, and they both converted to Orthodoxy in 2009.
 Fr.
 Timothy graduated from Hillsdale College with a Bachelor of Arts in Classical Studies in 2010.

 Born in 1947 in Huntington, WV, Fr.
 Patrick Cowles graduated from Marshall University with BA and MA degrees, worked for three years, and then entered doctoral studies in Political Science at UMass-Amherst.
 Obtaining his PhD in 1979, he taught for four years, and then became Senior Research Associate for the Center for Urban Affairs at the University of Alabama-Birmingham.
 During this time, he discovered the Orthodox faith, and entered the Church in 1987.
 His love for his new faith led him to enroll in seminary in 1990.